ashwanthkumar/gocd-janitor/README.md

 No, Janitor doesn't keep stage run logs.
 If you want this feature, please raise it as an Issue or even better send a Pull Request.

 ### How does Janitor decide if the Pipeline run is a Failure or a Success?
-Since there isn't an universal way to say if the pipeline has failed or not, because a stage could fail, but we could deem it unimportant (for the time being) and continue the pipeline.
+Since there is no universal way to say if the pipeline has failed or not, because a stage could fail, but we could deem it unimportant (for the time being) and continue rest of the pipeline.

-Janitor is sensitive about what it call failures of a pipeline.
+Janitor is sensitive about what it considers as failures.
 The conditions are as follows

 1. Any 1 stage failure is considered a pipeline failure.
-2. If the pipeline doesn't run to completion (paused or locked) is considered a failure.
+2. If the pipeline doesn't run to completion (because of it being paused or locked) it is considered a failure.

 ### Does Janitor respect the "Never Cleanup Artifacts" option of the pipeline?
 No. That's inside the GoCD's configuration and we don't have a way to syncing it yet.
-If you want this feature, please raise it as an Issue or even better send a Pull Request.
+If you want this feature, please raise it as an Issue or even better send a Pull Request :smile:

 ## License
 Licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0